ukdataservice/bdas2017/README.md

-# training
+# Training
-Training material for data science courses delivered by the UK Data Service.
+A repository for training material used in the 2017 Essex Big Data and Analytics Summer School.